 His constant aim and favourite challenge is to accompany, and he often doubts whether he is a proper drummer at all - he can sing you the lyrics, guitar solos and horn parts from most of the songs he's ever heard, but often has no idea how their drum parts go.
 He's learning them all gradually, mainly by teaching them to his students: he is a keen and devoted drum tutor and has about forty students with whom he delights in sharing the constant wonder of music.
 Occasionally, he remembers to teach them some beats and stuff too.

-The few hours a week when he is neither teaching nor playing, iolo is lucky enough to have a home in the Rhondda full of his loving family - his wife (whom he met on the Isle of Man at the tender age of seventeen, and dragged over to Wales many years later), his three-year-old daughter who generously but mistakenly thinks he has played the drums on every record she's ever heard, and a jack russell terrier with an over-developed work ethic.
+The few hours a week when he is neither teaching nor playing, iolo is lucky enough to have a home in the Rhondda full of his loving family: his wife Rachel, whom he met on the Isle of Man at the tender age of seventeen, and dragged over to Wales many years later when he could grow a beard; his ten-year-old daughter, who generously but mistakenly thinks he's the funniest person in the world; and a jack russell terrier with an over-developed work ethic.
 He claims this three-girl team is what keeps him busy, grounded, laughing and sane.

 If you catch a Mabon gig sometime, iolo will be floating around as soon as he can afterwards, chatting to folks and meeting friends old and new.
 If he is indeed socially inept as he claims to be, then evidently a load of adrenaline and a good talking point go a long way towards covering that: the only problem then is to get him to stop talking.